Southernisms and Funny Southern Sayings

-- Useless as hen-sh%&t on a pump handle.
-Someone not very intelligent.
+- Useless as hen-s**t on a pump handle.
+(Someone not very intelligent.)

-- She's so fat if she had to haul ass she'd have to make 2 trips.
+- She's so fat, if she had to haul ass, she'd have to make two trips.

-- He's nothing but a facified fart! - someone not worth your time,
+- He's nothing but a fancified fart!
+(Someone not worth your time.)

 Old Favorite Terms